GergelyTuri/chronicSleepRecordings/Hardware/setup-guide/pinnacle-system.md

    here](.././Laser%20cut%20parts/)
 2. Fix the commutators, LED lights, and IR lights to the plate mounts and T-nuts using screws
     * Ensure the commutator is mounted directly overhead the intended spot for the recording enclosure
+    * Slide the LED lights, now fixed to their mounting plates, between the top of the aluminum framing and the ceiling
 3. Install the amplifier-to-commutator extension cables
 4. Feed the wires through the cable hole found on the side of the Med Associates box